Ivan-Olri/course3project/CodeBook.md

     frequencyBodyGyroometerMagnitude
     frequencyBodyGyroometerJerkMagnitude

-#### The measurements were obtained on five different activities for each subject and for each variable, namely:
+#### The measurements were obtained from five different activities for each subject and for each variable, namely:
     WALKING
     WALKING_UPSTAIRS
     WALKING_DOWNSTAIRS